 In 2019 we established our first ESG policy, and ESG Committee.
-We began standardising ESG due diligence through in-house ESG scoring, covering a comprehensive range of ESG issues - from climate change to human rights and diversity, which are mapped to the United Nations Sustainable Development Goals ('UN SDGs') and are incorporated into investment analysis and active ownership when they are material.
+We began standardising ESG due diligence on an individual strategy basis, with our core strategies utilising in-house ESG scoring, covering a comprehensive range of ESG issues - from climate change to human rights and diversity, which are mapped to the United Nations Sustainable Development Goals ('UN SDGs') and are incorporated into investment analysis and active ownership when they are material.
 We seek to assess the current and future ESG risks and opportunities of a company, and how they affect a company's potential to reach fair value.